Missouri Authentic Research Experiences

 In our Discovering Volvox Development (DVD) program, middle and high school students can contribute to real scientific research happening at the Danforth Center.
 Through DVD, students will screen for developmental mutants in the green algae Volvox carteri.
 Volvox is a visually-engaging organism that students use for learning important lessons on the concept of organismal life cycles.
 Volvox is an experimentally tractable multicellular species with recently evolved germ and somatic cell types, which is under investigation in the laboratory of Danforth Center Principal Investigator Jim Umen to understand the origins of multicellularity.

 The highly-visual nature of Volvox makes scientific research exciting for students.
 It is also easily cultured and screened for mutants, making DVD a great opportunity for students to engage in an authentic research experience.
-Students document their contributions by uploading their data to the DVD website that provides updates on how their Volvox discoveries are being utilized in the laboratory.
-Unique photos of Volvox mutants may also be chosen to be featured on our Instagram page!
+Students document their contributions by uploading their data to the ARE Portal that will also provide updates on how with Volvox discoveries are being utilized in the laboratory.
 This program offers professional development to educators and supplies and support for classroom settings and for independent projects conducted at home by students.

 A Brighter Tomorrow